Robbie Parris

-Robbie Parris if a former Canadian basketball player and coach.
+Robbie Parris is a former Canadian basketball player and coach.
 He was a five-time Canada West all-star, one of the only athletes in history to accomplish this feat.
-He was also a Candian University ("CIAU") Second-team All-Canadian and a CIAU tournament all-star.
+He was also a Canadian University ("CIAU") Second-team All-Canadian and a CIAU tournament all-star.

 High school

 Parris played at the high school level at Oak Bay High School.
 In his senior year (1974), he was named MVP of the Island Championships and was named a first-team All-Provincial All-star.
 He and his teammates won the BC high school championships twice (1973, 1974).

 University

 Parris played for the University of Victoria for five seasons from 1974-1979.
 He has been described as the point-guard template and precursor to Canadian greats Eli Pasquale and Steve Nash.

 Parris was named a Canada West All-star in each of his five seasons: three times as a Second-team all-star (1975, 1976, 1977) and twice as a First-team all-star (1978, 1979).
 Only six other athletes in history have been five-time Canada West all-stars: Eli Pasquale, Karl Tilleman, Spencer McKay, Byron Tokarchuk, Andrew Spagrud and Jacob Doerksen.

 In his final season (1979), Parris was named as a Second-team All-Canadian and as CIAU tournament all-star.

 Parris graduated with the most regular season points in University of Victoria history and currently ranks 10th overall.
 He also graduated with the most career playoff points in Victoria Vikes history and currently ranks 9th overall.

 Parris was named University of Victoria's MVP and Most Inspirational player several times.

 The Victoria Vikes performed well under Parris' leadership.
 In 1979, Victoria finished second in the CIAU tournament and were the Canada West champions.
 In 1978, the Vikes were CIAU semifinalists and also were the Canada West champions.